umasubra/ExcelJsDocumentation/resources/nameditemcollection.md

 # NamedItem Collection
-Represents the collection of all the [NamedItem](namedItem.md) objects that are part of the workbook.
+Represents the collection of all the named item objects that are part of the workbook.

 ## [Properties](#get-nameditem-collection)